Neil Oberleitner

 Neil Oberleitner (born 5 August 1999) is an Austrian professional tennis player who specializes in doubles.
-He has a career-high ATP doubles ranking of world No. 85 achieved on 17 November 2025 and a singles ranking of No. 384 achieved on 5 May 2025.
-Oberleitner has won nine doubles ATP Challenger Tour titles, including six titles in 2025, the second-most titles for that season.
+He has a career-high ATP doubles ranking of world No. 39 achieved on 13 July 2026 and a singles ranking of No. 384 achieved on 5 May 2025.
+Oberleitner has won 15 doubles Challenger titles, including eight titles in 2025, tied for the most titles for that season.

 Career

-2021: ATP debut
+2021-24: ATP debut

-Oberleitner made his ATP main draw debut at the 2021 Generali Open Kitzbühel after receiving a wildcard for the doubles main draw.
+Oberleitner made his ATP main draw debut at the 2021 Generali Open Kitzbühel after receiving a wildcard for the doubles main draw, partnering with compatriot Tristan-Samuel Weissborn.

+2025-26: Record 8 Challenger titles, First ATP final, top 60

+Oberleitner and Joel Schwärzler reached the doubles final of the 2025 Generali Open Kitzbühel, but lost to Petr Nouza and Patrik Rikl.
+It was the first ATP Tour final for both players.

+Oberleitner made his top 60 debut in the ATP doubles rankings on 4 May 2026.